xta0/xta0.me/_posts/2024-11-24-GenAI-LLM-Fine-Tune.md

 - First note that you might not have to!
 - Fine-tune on <mark>multiple tasks</mark> at the same time
 - Consider <mark>Parameter Efficient Fine-tuning</mark>(PEFT)
-  - PEFT is a set of techniques that preserves the weights of the original LLM and trains only a small number of task-specific adapter layers and parameters.
+  - PEFT is a set of techniques that preserves the weights of the original LLM and trains only a few task-specific adapter layers and parameters.

-## Multi-task, instruction fine-tuning
+## Multitask Fine-Tuning

 Multitask fine-tuning is an extension of single task fine-tuning, where the training dataset is a composed of example inputs and outputs for multiple tasks.